RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5811/Quickstart/README.md

 ##### PlatformIO

 To use the WisBlock Core modules with PlatformIO, you need to install a small script named RAK_PATCH.
-The script can be installed on WisBlock Core RAK4631, RAK11200 and RAK11310.
+The script can be installed on WisBlock Core RAK4631, RAK11200, and RAK11310.
 Install [RAK_PATCH on PlatformIO](https://github.com/RAKWireless/WisBlock/blob/master/PlatformIO/README.md).

 ::: warning ⚠️ WARNING
 RAK_PATCH script was tested only on Windows 10 and Ubuntu.<br>
-In case of Raspberry PI 2040 platform update on PlatformIO, the RAK_PATH script must be executed again after the platform update.
+In the case of the Raspberry PI 2040 platform update on PlatformIO, the RAK_PATH script must be executed again after the platform update.
 :::

 ## Product Configuration